Applications of the Morava $K$-theory to algebraic groups: Some computations of the Morava -theory

-Assume that $q$ does not belong to $I^m$.
-Let $1\le s<m$ be the maximal integer with $q\in I^s$.
-By \cite[Theorem~2.10]{OVV07} there exists a field extension $K$ of $F$ such that $q_K$ as an element of the Witt-ring of $F$ is an anisotropic $s$-fold Pfister form, say $q'$.
-Thus, $q_K$ is isomorphic to an orthogonal sum of $q'$ and a hyperbolic form.
+By \cite[Theorem~2.10]{OVV07} there exists a field extension $K$ of $F$ such that the anisotropic part of $q_K$ is similar to an anisotropic $s$-fold Pfister form, say $q'$.
+Thus, $q_K$ is isomorphic to an orthogonal sum of $q'$ (up to a scalar multiple) and a hyperbolic form.
 Let $Q$ and $Q'$ be the projective quadrics over $K$ associated with $q_K$ and $q'$ resp.
 By \cite[Proposition~2]{Rost} the Chow motive of $Q$ is isomorphic to a sum of Tate motives and a Tate twist of the motive of $Q'$.
-Therefore by Vishik--Yagita \cite[Section~2]{ViYa07} the same decomposition holds for the cobordism motives and, hence, for the Morava motives.
+Therefore, by Vishik--Yagita \cite[Section~2]{ViYa07} the same decomposition holds for the cobordism motives and, hence, for the Morava motives.
 But by Proposition~\ref{pro62} the $K(s-1)^*$-motive of $Q'$ and, hence, of $Q$ is not split.
 Contradiction.

 Conversely, assume that $q$ belongs to $I^m$ and let $Q$ be the respective projective quadric.
-Then we can present $q$ as a finite sum of (up to proportionality) $s$-fold Pfister forms with $s\ge m$.
+Let $1\le n<m-1$.
+Then we can present $q$ as a finite sum of (up to proportionality) $m$-fold Pfister forms.
 We prove our statement using induction on the length of such a presentation in the Witt-ring.
-If $q$ is an $s$-fold Pfister-form, then, since $s\ge m>n+1$, by Proposition~\ref{pro62} the $K(n)^*$-motive of $Q$ is split.
+If the length is zero, i.e., if $q$ is a split form, then the $K(n)^*$-motive of $Q$ is split for all $n$.

-Let $\alpha$ be an $s$-fold Pfister form in the decomposition of $q$.
-Let $X^{\aff}$ be the affine norm quadric of dimension $2^{n}-1$ corresponding to a subsymbol of $\alpha$ from $H_{\et}^{n+1}(F,\zz/2)$ (note that $n+1<m\le s$).
+Let $\alpha$ be an $m$-fold Pfister form in the decomposition of $q$.
+Let $X^{\aff}$ be the affine norm quadric of dimension $2^{n+1}-1$ corresponding to a subsymbol of $\alpha$ from $H_{\et}^{n+2}(F,\zz/2)$ (note that $n+2\le m$).
 Then the length of $q$ over $F(X^{\aff})$ is strictly smaller than the length of $q$ over $F$.